 - Preheat the oven to 425°F/220°C.

-- Once the peaches have drained, add them to a large bowl along with the remaining sugar, lemon juice, lemon zest, vanilla, cornstarch, cinnamon, and salt.
+- Once the peaches have drained, add them to a large bowl with the remaining sugar, lemon juice, lemon zest, vanilla, cornstarch, cinnamon, and salt.
 Toss it all together to coat.

 - Scoop the peaches into the prepared pie dish.
 Hold back the excess liquid that has accumulated.
 Generously spread over the streusel topping.